GeorgeTzan/RgbGuessr/readme.md

-# RGB Guesser
+## RgbGuessr 🎨

-RGB Guesser is a simple game built using Python and Tkinter, with some functions running at the C level.
-Players try to guess the RGB values of a randomly generated color.
-This document provides an overview of the project, installation instructions, usage guidelines, features, and license information.
+Hey there!
+Welcome to RgbGuessr, my latest project that I worked on .
+I've used Python with Tkinter but also wrote some stuff in C level.
+I've cooked up a fun little game that's been a blast!

-## Table of Contents
+### Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)